HaleFader/HaleFader.github.io/index.md

        style="width: 100%; height: 520px; border: none;">
 </iframe>
 <figcaption style="font-style: italic; text-align: center; margin: 10px auto 0; color: #555; max-width: 90%; transform: translateX(-5%);">
-Figure 5: Polar plot of the health grade distributions A, B and C distributed over the different boroughs.
+Figure 5: Polar plot of the health grade distributions A, B and C distributed over the different boroughs. <br>The list on the right allows you to control the visibility of each borough by clicking them on or off. <br>Draggin the cursor over the pies the specific percentage can be seen for each month.
 </figcaption>
 </figure>